 The usual dose is one tablet twice daily, morning and evening.
-You can take bosentan before or after food.
+You can take bosentan either with or without food.

 Pulmonary arterial hypertension (PAH) is a condition where there is too high a blood pressure in the blood vessels that supply your lungs from your heart.
 Bosentan relaxes the muscle cells in the walls of the blood vessels to your lungs, allowing them to become wider (dilated).
 This reduces the pressure in these blood vessels and allows blood to flow more easily through them.
 In turn, this increases the supply of blood to your lungs and improves your ability to do physical activities.

-Bosentan is also prescribed for people with an autoimmune connective system disorder called systemic sclerosis.
+Systemic sclerosis is an autoimmune connective system disorder.
 This is a disorder where your immune system (which normally protects your body) causes damage to your connective system.
-Some people with systemic sclerosis develop ulcers on their fingertips as a symptom of this condition.
+Some people with systemic sclerosis develop ulcers on their fingertips or toes as a symptom of the condition.
 These ulcers can be painful and difficult to heal.
 Bosentan can help prevent new ulcers from occurring.

 Before taking bosentan